| Michel KODJO : “ I can't help suffering from the plight of the others”

 of the Ivorian Nation in the making.

-of contemporary art in Côte d'Ivoire, spurred by the success in France of his
+Long gone indeed is the time when this living monument of the young historyof contemporary art in Côte d'Ivoire, spurred by the success in France of his

 mythical fellow countryman Christian LATTIER, held that exhibition containing